djtroyal/pia-wg/README.md

   - Would need to bring down wg0 service to re-establish WAN connection first
 - Modify `region` parameter in `generate-config.py` to accept a variable-length list of regions
   - `region` var in `.env` would also have to be formatted as list
+- Auto-populate the `.env` file on first run of `auto-generate-config.sh` script (check if fields are empty first)
+- Incorporate region (server) latency function to auto-select most response region(s)
+  - Also consider adding function to optionally randomize servers upon config generation (could also bake in some latency criteria)
 - Fork and incorporate into official Wireguard Docker container